MRAlirad/simple-storage-remix/README.md

 ## Zksync Bridging

 In this lesson, we will guide you step-by-step to acquire zkSync ETH on the testnet using the _bridging method_.
-All the links referred to in this lesson can be found in the [GitHub repository](https://github.com/Cyfrin/foundry-full-course-cu?tab=readme-ov-file#recommended-tools) associated with this course.

 ### Wallet Connection

 You can begin by navigating to the [zkSync Bridge](https://portal.zksync.io/bridge) app and clicking on the "Connect Wallet" button.
 Select MetaMask, and when prompted, enter your password.
 After connecting, ensure you are on the **Sepolia Test Network**.
-If you lack Sepolia ETH, use the [GCP faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) or any other [recommended testnet faucets](https://github.com/Cyfrin/foundry-full-course-cu?tab=readme-ov-file#testnet-faucets).
+If you lack Sepolia ETH, use the [GCP faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) or any other recommended testnet faucets

 ### Bridging Sepolia